Alessandro-Dodon/Alessandro-Dodon/README.md

 ## Contacts

-For any questions or clarifications about my work or code, feel free to reach out.
-Contact details are available in my GitHub bio.
+Feel free to reach out with any questions, clarifications, or suggestions.
+Contact details are in my GitHub bio.